pkt369/junlog.dev/posts/service-vs-repository.md

 <br>

 # Result
-Before finalizing the structure, I searched through various blogs and asked AI for advice.
+Before finalizing the structure, I searched through various blogs a\nd asked AI for advice.
 But I was still confused about how to structure the services, so I asked in the Threads app and gathered opinions through a poll.
 As a result, the consensus was: **services should only communicate with repositories.**